According to Jim: Influences

 Belushi says he set the show's trademark tone back in the show's 2001 pilot.

 "The original script called for Jim to go to the wife and apologize," he recalls.
 "I said to the writers, 'Why do we have to do a show where the guy is going to apologize at the end of every episode?
 Was he really wrong?
 He's contrite, sure.
 But isn't he just being a man?'"

 In an interview, Jim Belushi explained that the show many times directly reflected his actual life.
 Quite a few episodes were experiences taken directly from Belushi's home.
 Most of the episodes were taken from experiences inside the writers' homes, too.
 He adds:

-"Every show is based in somebody's reality.
-Whether it's [co-stars] Larry's, or mine, or Courtney's, or the writers'.
-Because it was a relationship show about a family, everyone would bring in their experiences as a family, and we would do shows around them."